2 Key Stretches to Counteract the Effects of Sitting

 When you spend hours sitting in a chair, the muscles along the front of your hips and upper legs will adapt to this position and become chronically shortened and tight.
 By lengthening the front of your hip and engaging your posterior chain, you can start to alleviate some of these issues.
 This is precisely where the Seal Stretch will come into play.
 From a hands and knees position on the floor, keep your arms straight and arch through your entire spine, looking up towards the ceiling and pressing your hips down and forwards.

-- Most adults have severe mobility deficiencies due to spending hours upon hours each day sitting for work, school, or at home.
+Most adults have severe mobility deficiencies from spending hours upon hours each day sitting at a desk for work, for school or at home.
 Take a stand and combat the aging and dysfunctional effects of this daily, almost unavoidable habit through the Gymnasticbodies Stretch Series Courses.